-In 1969, psychiatrist Elisabeth Kübler-Ross introduced what became known as the “five stages of grief.”
-These stages of grief were based on her studies of the feelings of patients facing terminal illness, but many people have generalized them to other types of negative life changes and losses, such as the death of a loved one or a break-up.
+It was in 1969 when a psychiatrist Elisabeth Kübler-Ross introduced the “five stages of grief.”
+These stages are based on the feelings of patients facing terminal illness, or other losses such as the death of a loved one or break up in relationships.